ripienaar/free-for-dev/README.md

   * [Squadcast.com](https://squadcast.com) - Squadcast is an end-to-end incident management software that's designed to help you promote SRE best practices.
 Free forever plan available for upto 10 users.
   * [RoboMiri.com](https://robomiri.com/) - RoboMiri is a stable uptime monitor that offer a wide range of monitors: cronjob, keyword, website, port, ping.
 25 uptime checks with a 3 minutes interval checks for free.
 Alerts via Phone Call, SMS, Email and Web Hook.
   * [Better Stack](https://betterstack.com/better-uptime) - Uptime monitoring, incident management, on-call scheduling/alerting and status pages in a single product.
 10 monitors with 3 min check frequency and status pages are included on the free plan.
+  * [4uptime](https://4uptime.me/) - Website performance and uptime monitoring with 50 monitors, 1 minute checks, and 1 statuspage included in free tier
 **[⬆ back to top](#table-of-contents)**

 ## Crash and Exception Handling